bakpakin/Fennel/reference.md

 * `>`, `<`, `>=`, `<=`, `=`, `not=`: comparison
 * `lshift`, `rshift`, `band`, `bor`, `bxor`, `bnot`: bitwise operations

-These all work as you would expect, with a few caveats.  `//` for integer division and the bitwise operators are only available in Lua 5.3 and onward.
+These all work as you would expect, with a few caveats.
+The bitwise operators are only availible in Lua 5.3+, unless you use the `--use-bit-lib` flag, which lets them be used in LuaJIT.
+The integer division operator (`//`) is only availible in Lua 5.3+.

 They all take any number of arguments, as long as that number is fixed at compile-time.
 For instance, `(= 2 2 (unpack [2 5]))` will evaluate